 In businesses all over the world, a large volume of emails are sent and received every day – and financial companies are no exception.
 The number of messages can be so great that people don’t have time to open all of them and can miss important information.

-Another factor in banking and finance is that employees are often using specialist programs and interfaces and aren’t always looking at their inboxes as it requires switching windows, so don’t immediately receive email communications.
+Another factor in banking and finance is that employees are often using special programs and interfaces and aren’t always looking at their inboxes as it requires switching windows, so don’t immediately receive email communications.

 For communications, it can be hard to determine if these emails have been opened or seen and therefore whether staff are up-to-date with the important and critical information necessary to properly perform their jobs.